 Complaints can be submitted in the following ways:

 Office of Consumer Services

 PO Box 30220

 Contact DIFS toll-free at 877-999-6442 to request a complaint form to be sent to you via mail, email or fax.

 - Health Care Provider Complaints

 DIFS regulates the business of insurance transacted in Michigan.
 Our authority pertains to contracts issued in Michigan.
 DIFS accepts complaints from parties involved in the contract, such as the insured, policyholder, or certificate holder.
 Because a health care provider is usually not a party to the health plan, DIFS generally does not accept complaints from providers.
 There are some exceptions to this rule.

-DIFS will pursue appropriate complaints from providers acting as the authorized representative of a patient; however, written authorization from the patient or their legal representative must be included with the complaint.
+DIFS will pursue appropriate complaints from providers acting as the authorized representative of a patient; however, a signed and dated Designation of Authorized Representative form must be included with the complaint.

 DIFS will accept complaints from providers having problems with receiving timely payment for submitted claims without any errors or other issues.
 These claims are referred to as “clean claims” and must be paid within 45 days after it is received by the health plan.
 For more information on clean claims and to obtain the Clean Claim Report form, visit www.michigan.gov/DIFS.

 If you have a provider-related billing dispute, these complaints can be submitted to the Michigan Attorney General Consumer Protection Division for review.
 Their office can be reached toll-free at 877-765-8388 or www.michigan.gov/ag.